 Tips: Beware of fake items.
 Brush up your bargaining skills.
 Learn a few Turkish words and use them while shopping.

 Voyages of Discovery is a unique way to discover many of the best places to visit in Turkey.
 Before it heads to Greece, Voyages of Discovery visits Çanakkale, Dikili and Antalya.
+One of the most famous and most visited cities, there is an extensive number of places to visit in Istanbul, Turkey.

 Cost: The cost per person is INR 1,82,956 including flights.